seano660/metoo_research/README.md

 To change the value of any parameter at runtime, use the optional `-P` flag followed by the desired key/value.

-**NOTE**: Runtimes will be much longer when running the code from scratch, as it takes some time to configure the conda environments of each component.
+**NOTE**: Runtimes will be much longer when running the code from scratch, as it takes some time to configure/install the conda environments of each component.

 #### In interactive terminal (local environment)